MileHacker Logo

 Required Documents

 Your passport must maintain validity for at a minimum of six months past your intended stay and needs at least two blank visa pages.
 Complete the visa application form accurately and truthfully, typically online, then print it.
-One recent (within six months) passport-style color photo is also necessary, meeting specific size and background conditions, including a white background and a full face visible without head coverings unless for religious reasons.
+One recent (within six months) passport-style color photo is also necessary, meeting specific size and background conditions, incorporating a white background and a full face visible without head coverings unless for religious reasons.
 If applying outside your home country, proof of legal stay or residence is due.
-Supporting documents include round-trip flight itineraries and hotel reservations, or an invitation letter from a Chinese citizen or resident.
+Supporting documents include round-trip flight itineraries and hotel reservations, or an invitation letter from of Chinese origin citizen or resident.
 A detailed travel plan for your stay in China is also advantageous.
 If you previously visited China, include copies of your old visas.

 Visa Details